ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS CONTACT

 For purposes of awards, an individual's overall score is obtained by adding the student's sprint round score to twice the target round score.
 A maximum individual total would be 46 points (30 for sprint, 16 for twice target).
 Ties are broken by comparing students' sprint scores (weighted by item analysis), then by comparing target scores (weighted by item analysis).

-For purposes of awards, a team's overall score (the "sweepstakes" score) is obtained by adding the individual scores of the team members, dividing by 4, and adding twice the team's score on the team round.
+For purposes of awards, a school's overall score (the "sweepstakes" score) is obtained by adding the top 4 individual point totals from the school, dividing by 4, and adding twice the school's top score on the team round.
 A maximum team total would be 66 points (46 points if the team had four members with perfect individual scores, 20 for the team test).
 Ties are broken by comparing team round scores (weighted by item analysis).
+If teams are still tied, the fourth highest individual scores that contributed to the tied sweepstakes scores will be compared (highest ranking score wins the tie), after which the third highest and then second highest indivudual scores will be compared if necessary.
+Schools are only eligible for sweepstakes awards if at least two students from the school take each test.

 Click here to get free samples of our tests.